Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

 \subsection{Impact of Random Partitioning}

 The first intermediate model focuses on the effect of random partitioning.
 Fluctuations in the availability of RNA-polymerases and ribosomes, as well as the gene replication is therefore not considered.
-As the global sharing of ribosomes and RNA-polymerases are not represented, it results in a model where there are no interactions between the productions of different proteins; each productions can be considered separately.
+As the global sharing of ribosomes and RNA-polymerases are not represented, it results in a model where there are no interactions between the productions of different proteins; each production can be considered separately.
 It is a gene-centered model and one can focus on the production of one particular type of protein; $M$ and $P$ being respectively the number of mRNAs and proteins of this type.

-Figure~\ref{fig:mod_paulsson_scheme} depicts this intermediate model.
+Figure~\ref{fig:mod1} depicts this intermediate model.
 The parameter $\lambda_{1}$ of transcription (resp. $\lambda_{2}$ for the translation) implicitly includes some aspects specific to the gene (the promoter\textendash polymerase affinity, for instance) and the effective constant concentration of free RNA-polymerases (resp. free ribosomes).
-As the gene is in constant concentration, the rate of mRNA creation increases alongside the volume; it is therefore equal to $\lambda_{1}V(s)$, with $V(s)$ the volume of the cell at time $s$.
+As the gene is in constant concentration, the rate of mRNA creation increases alongside the volume; it is therefore equal to $\lambda_{1}V(t)$, with $V(t)$ the volume of the cell at time $t$.
 Hence, the rate of mRNA production per volume unit remains constant.

 For this intermediate model, a deterministic volume growth is considered.
 Based on experimental results (see \cite{wang_robust_2010}), we represent the growth of the bacteria volume as exponential.
-For this model, if $s$ is the time spent since the last division, the volume is given by
+For this model, if $t$ is the time spent since the last division, the volume is given by

-with $V_{0}$ being the typical size of a cell at birth and $\tau_{D}$ the time of the cell cycle.
-The explicit description of the volume allows to consider the concentration of mRNA $M(s)/V(s)$ and proteins $P(s)/V(s)$ at any time $s$ of the cell cycle.
+with $V_{0}$ being the typical size of a cell at birth and $\tau_{D}$ the duration of the cell cycle.
+The explicit description of the volume leads to consider the concentration of mRNA $M(t)/V(t)$ and proteins $P(t)/V(t)$ at any time $t$ of the cell cycle.

+Note that in this model and the subsequent ones, we interpret the division mechanism as a ``sizer'' model: the division occurs when the cell reaches the volume $2V_0$ \citep{tyson_sloppy_1986,wang_robust_2010,soifer_single-cell_2014,osella_concerted_2014}.
+Even if in the present model, the exact dependence of the volume to the cell cycle time can bring us to either interpret it as a ``timer'' (occurring at time $\tau_D$) or a ``sizer'' (occurring when reaching volume $2V_0$ ); the ``sizer'' interpretation will be preferred as it is the one that ensures cell size stability and has been shown to be a good first approximation to explain experimental cell size distributions \citep{robert_division_2014,osella_concerted_2014}.
+The last intermediate model will later explicitly use a ``sizer'' mechanism.